Kunovice

 Kunovice (/cs/; Kunowitz) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 5,600 inhabitants.
+The town is located on the Olšava River, on the border between the Vizovice Highlands and Lower Morava Valley.
+It is known for the aircraft manufacturer Aircraft Industries and the private international Kunovice Airport.

+Kunovice was founded in the 12th century at the latest, but it became a town only in 1997.
+The main landmark of Kunovice is the Church of Church of Saints Peter and Paul.

 Geography

 Kunovice forms a conurbation with neighbouring Uherské Hradiště.
 It lies on the border between the Vizovice Highlands and Lower Morava Valley.
 The highest point is the hill Hluboček at 351 m above sea level.
-The Olšava River flows through the town and flows into the Morava, which forms the northern border of the municipal territory.
+The Olšava River flows through the town and then flows into the Morava, which forms the northern border of the municipal territory.

 History

 The first written mention of Kunovice is from 1196.
 Until the establishment of Uherské Hradiště in the mid-13th century, it was an important administrative centre and defensive point with a castle.
 From the beginning of the 15th century, Kunovice was referred to as a market town.

 In the 1930s, when an Avia factory was established, Kunovice began to transform from an agriculture community to an industrial one.
-In 1949–1954 and 1972–1990, Kunovice was an administrative part of Uherské Hradiště.
+In 1949–1954 and 1972–1990, Kunovice was a municipal part of Uherské Hradiště.
 Kunovice gained the town status in 1997.